sanekua/Amazon_Books_Scraper/README.md

 This is a Scrapy project to scrape books from Amazon website.

-This project extracts books, combined with the respective author names price and image, also were used and following links.
+This project extracts information about the title of the book, combined with the respective author's name, price and image.
+In this project following links were used , when the first page was scraped, algorithm started to scrap the second page, etc.

 The extracted data looks like this sample

 {
 'product_author': 'The Washington Post',